mihaiush/minspector/README.md

 LOG.info('Starting {}'.format(milter))
 Milter.runmilter(milter, '/run/minspector/sock')
 ```
-The `MInspector` milter puts the email in a standard format and executes a series of tests defined by writing python code.
+The `MInspector` milter receives the the email from the SMTP server, truncate the body to ~100 K, put in a standard format and executes a series of tests defined by writing python code.

 ## Writing tests
 A test is created by defining a class which inherits the `minspector.Test` class and by instantiating this class: